New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 How does short-term disability work?

-Short-term disability insurance pays cash benefits for covered injuries or illnesses (subject to exclusions and limitations).
-Payments can be used as needed – to help with medical bills, recovery expenses or even to help you pay for rent or groceries.
+Short-term disability insurance is a policy that is typically provided as part of your employer’s benefits package.
+This policy pays cash benefits for covered injuries or illnesses (subject to exclusions and limitations) that prevent you from earning income for a short time period.1 Payments can be used as needed – to help with medical bills, recovery expenses or even to help you pay for rent or groceries.
 This may be particularly helpful if others depend on your income or if you have outstanding bills to pay.
 Aflac offers short-term disability insurance with extensive coverage and reasonable premiums.

-How each short-term disability insurance plan works varies from company to company.
 At Aflac, you can apply for short-term disability insurance through your employer.
 Payments are usually deducted from your paycheck, and you may receive benefits for covered illnesses or injuries that occur on or off-the-job.
-Read on to learn how short-term disability works, what qualifies, and how to apply for a policy.
+For example, if you develop pneumonia and need several weeks away from work to recover, your employer’s short-term disability coverage can help replace part of your income so you can focus on getting better without added financial stress.

 What qualifies for short-term disability?

-The main qualifier for short-term disability coverage is if a covered injury or illness temporarily puts you out of work.
+The main qualifier for short-term disability coverage from your employer is if a covered injury or illness temporarily puts you out of work.
+For example, if you break your leg and can’t perform your job duties for several weeks, or if an illness requires you to take time off to recover, short-term disability insurance may help replace a portion of your income.
 However, it can be useful to review circumstances that may not be covered by short-term disability insurance:2

 • If the injury is self-inflicted